 As part of the European nation, Lithuania’s universities and institutes are demonstrative of an unexceptional standard of higher education.
 With over just 50 universities and colleges throughout the country, its education tradition is one of the oldest in the Eastern European Union, dating back to 1579 with the foundation of Vilnius University in the nation’s capital of Vilnius.

 Candidates who chose to study in Lithuania can intensify their education experience by gaining the advantage of numerous cultural institutions and museums existing within Vilnius, in the country’s former capital Trakai, and within the country.

 Tuition fee in Lithuania is minimal and supported by tax-payers of Lithuanian Citizens

-- Lithuania is a land to many top emerging universities and colleges, well known for their high quality of teaching and education
+- Lithuania island to many top emerging universities and colleges, well known for their high quality of teaching and education

-- Many institutions of higher education at Lithuania are well equipped with exquisite research, literature, computing & amp; technology facilities
+- Many institutions of higher education in Lithuania are well equipped with exquisite research, literature, computing & amp; technology facilities

 - The students who graduate from Lithuanian universities are widely recognized across the world for their knowledge and skills.

 - Students carry out their research in a conducive environment under highly distinguished professors.

 - Indian Students are exempted from submitting IELTS/TOEFL for admission into the majority of the programmes